American Curl vs American Bobtail: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Curl has a typical lifespan of 12-16 years, while American Bobtail lives approximately 13-18 years.
 Health profiles differ significantly between these cats.
 American Curl is predisposed to Ear-Related Concerns, General Health, with associated veterinary costs for monitoring and treatment.
 American Bobtail faces its own health challenges including Tail-Related Concerns, General Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+While the counts of documented predispositions are similar, the conditions and management approaches are meaningfully different.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health